BPasour/Temp/README.md

 # temp
-Repository for computer science courses at The New School of Northern Virginia Also a place for tinkering and stubs available to students This repo is cleared each year
+Repository for computer science courses at The New School of Northern Virginia.
+Also a place for tinkering and stubs available to students.
+This repo is cleared each year.